henry-luo/mark/docs/mark-model.md

 ## 1. Mark Pragma

-Mark pragma is just a special text string when data model is concerned.
+Mark pragma is just a simple object with string content when data model is concerned.
 The interpretation of the text content stored in the pragma object is left up to the application.
 Mark pragma can be thought of like comment in HTML and processing instruction in XML.

-### 1.1 vs. Mark comment
+### 1.1 Pragma vs. Comment

 Mark comment is only a lexical construct.
 All Mark comments are thrown away during parsing, and they do not appear in the parsed data model.